#COVID19 and Breastfeeding: The Basics

 And even though we can rationalize that our babies have been exposed before testing positive, it might feel dangerous to feed human milk for fear of exposing them further.
 Thankfully all of the samples of breastmilk taken of parents positive for Covid-19, tested negative for Sars-Cov-2, reinforcing the belief that this virus is NOT spread via human milk.

-The WHO, CDC, UNICEF, ACOG and ABM all suggest the continuation of breastfeeding for COVID-19 positive parents and encourage the proper precautions to be taken to reduce the potential spread.
+The WHO, CDC, UNICEF, ACOG AAP and ABM all suggest the continuation of breastfeeding for COVID-19 positive parents and encourage the proper precautions to be taken to reduce the potential spread.
 These precautions include:

 wash your hands for at least 20 seconds before handling your baby